nsoss/srce-desktop-app/README.md

 `npm start` will run the app as a desktop application.

-`npm build` will create an `App.js` file, which is currently used by `index.html` for loading JavaScript.
+`npm build` will create an `public/App.js` file, which is currently used by `index.html` for loading JavaScript.

+`npm dev` will track live changes for CSS and JS files